Kurt Nimphius: Detroit Pistons (1987)

-On January 29, 1987, Nimphius was traded by the Los Angeles Clippers to the Detroit Pistons for a 1987 1st round draft pick (Ken Norman was later selected) and a 1987 2nd round draft pick (Norris Coleman was later selected).
+On January 29, 1987, Nimphius was traded by the Los Angeles Clippers to the Detroit Pistons for a 1987 first round draft pick (Ken Norman was later selected) and a 1987 second round draft pick (Norris Coleman was later selected).

 Nimphius played 11 games with the La Crosse Catbirds of the CBA in 1987, while in transition.
 He averaged 12.1 points, 6.8 rebounds and 2.1 assists.

 Playing 28 games for the Pistons and Coach Chuck Daly, Nimphius was used little, averaging 3.4 points and 1.9 rebounds.
 The Pistons, with Isiah Thomas, John Salley, Bill Laimbeer, Adrian Dantley, Joe Dumars, Dennis Rodman, Rick Mahorn and Vinnie Johnson advanced to the Eastern Conference Finals.
 The Pistons were defeated 4 games to 3 in the Eastern Conference Finals by the Boston Celtics with Larry Bird, Kevin McHale, Robert Parish and Dennis Johnson.

 San Antonio Spurs (1987–1988)

-On October 27, 1987 Nimphius signed as a veteran free agent with the San Antonio Spurs.
-The Detroit Pistons received a 1988 2nd round draft pick (Jeff Moe was later selected) as compensation.
+On October 27, 1987, Nimphius signed as a veteran free agent with the San Antonio Spurs.
+The Pistons received a 1988 second round draft pick (Jeff Moe was later selected) as compensation.

 Nimphius played 72 games for San Antonio as a reserve, averaging 4.4 points and 2.1 rebounds in 12 minutes.

-Nimphius then played for the team Cajacanarias of the Canary Islands in the Spanish league in 1988–1989.
+Nimphius then played for the team Cajacanarias of the Canary Islands in the Spanish league in 1988–89.